Balloch Pier (1850-1986)

-The Maid of the Loch was assembled here from components manufactured at the Pointhouse Shipbuilding Yard by Inglis.
+The PS Maid of the Loch was assembled here from components manufactured at the Pointhouse Shipbuilding Yard by Inglis.

 The original station was minimal.
 It was also known as 'Wharf'.
 The double track line terminated out on the pier with a loop on the east side and station building on the west side, the ferry side of the pier.
 The north end of the pier was equipped with a crane.

 The Caledonian and Dumbartonshire Junction Railway became part of the Edinburgh and Glasgow Railway in 1862 and the North British Railway in 1865.
 Neither company invested much to improve the terminus, although a signal box opened in 1888 on the east side of the line and south of the station.

 In 1896 the North British Railway was obliged to allow the line from Dumbarton Central to become jointly owned or the Caledonian Railway would build a second line in the Vale of Leven to Balloch (initially promoted locally to break the North British control of all traffic as the Dumbarton, Jamestown and Loch Lomond Railway this would have run up the east side of the river to Aber Bay near Gartocharn).
 The traffic would probably not be sufficient for two lines.
 The Dumbarton and Balloch Joint Railway (Caledonian Railway, Lanarkshire and Dumbartonshire Railway and North British Railway Joint) was created.